 Vienna is known around the world as the city on the Danube.
-Boat cruises go round the 21km-long Danube Island, which was originally created as a flood defence passing the modern skyline of the city as well as “green Vienna”.
+Boat cruises go around the 21km-long Danube Island, which was originally created as a flood defence passing the modern skyline of the city as well as “green Vienna”.
 Hop on hop off tickets are available.

-December is a great time to visit Vienna which has a wonderful atmosphere at this time of year.
+December is a great time to visit Vienna which has a wonderful atmosphere at this time of the year.
 The lovingly designed and decorated market stalls located along the many narrow alleyways offer beautiful Christmas gifts while the smells of seasonal treats fill the air.